You know that things have gotten bad, but are they actually bad enough to warrant checking into rehab?

 You don’t have to keep building the walls around yourself.
 You don’t need to lie anymore.
 When you accept that you need help kicking this thing, the walls come down and your freedom is on the other side.

-10) You want to stop drinking or using drugs, but you don’t know how
+10) You want to stop drinking or using drugs, but don’t know how.

 You’re sick and tired of being sick and tired.
 Hangovers, withdrawals, constantly thinking about where to get the next hit or when you’ll be able to drink.
 It’s exhausting.
 But you can’t figure out how to actually get out of it.